AFKabl3/AIChess/backend/README.md

 5. **Environment Variables**

-   Create a folder named `env` in the backend root directory, and inside it, create a `.env` file to define environment-specific variables:
+   Create a file `.env` in the backend root directory to define environment-specific variables:
    - `LLM_API_KEY` contain the `API KEY` of the LLM
    - `STOCKFISH_EXECUTABLE` contain the relative path from backend in order to reach the `executable`